 Meet the Team

-As a Training Hub Director, Danny manages, coordinates and leads on key training programmes which have been developed for staff across the trust and outside partnerships.
-He has worked in Newham for the last fifteen years as a teacher undertaking various roles throughout his career.
-Staff development is a key area that he now leads in order to equip staff with the knowledge and skills to carry out their roles effectively, providing children with an excellent education.
+As our Training Hub Director, Danny manages, coordinates and leads on key training programmes which have been developed for staff across TTLT as well as with our external partnerships.
+He has taught in Newham for the last eighteen years undertaking various roles throughout his career.
+Passionate about staff development, this is the area he now leads on, in order to equip staff with the knowledge and skills to carry out their roles effectively; the goal being to ultimately provide all pupils with an excellent education.

-Daniel firmly believes that continual reflection, research and adaption of approach are key principles undertaken which allow the trust to develop new programmes of support and improve the quality of leadership, teaching, learning and staff development at all levels.
-Early Career Development is a key area of work for the Training Hub and we believe in supporting early career teachers with dedicated mentors and ECF programme materials all supported by an Early Careers Team working at the Training Hub.
+Danny firmly believes that continual reflection, research and adaption of approach are the key principles in developing programmes of support to improve the quality of leadership, teaching, learning and staff development at all levels.

-Eleanor Hulls - Early Careers Lead and Fellow Member of Ambition
+Eleanor Hulls: Early Careers Lead and Fellow Member of Ambition Institute

-Eleanor works as our ECT Lead across the Trust.
-She is responsible for planning, co-ordinating and delivering key aspects of training which has been developed through schools, using experienced staff and leaders from across the Trust.
-As well as delivering training, she supports ECT's through modelling lessons, team teaching and provides support at the planning stages.
-She has developed an award winning platinum ECT programme which has 100% success rate and continues to develop and adapt the programme according to the skills of our current ECT's.
-She loves her role and works collaboratively with leadership teams to ensure high quality provision.
-She believes in inspiring and motivating children to learn through lesson delivery and is passionate about ensuring children aspire to be their best.
-Eleanor believes that continual reflection and communication with ECT's is vital in ensuring ECT's development is at its highest standard.
+Eleanor works as one of our ECT Leads across the Trust.
+She is responsible for planning, co-ordinating and delivering key aspects of training which has been developed using experienced staff, mentors and leaders from across TTLT.
+As well as delivering training, she supports ECTs through modelling lessons, team teaching and provides support at the lesson planning stages.
+She has developed an award-winning platinum ECT programme, along with the Ambition Institute ECF, which has 100% success rate; a programme which is constantly developed and adapted according to the skills and needs of our ECT cohorts.
+She loves her role and works collaboratively with leadership teams within schools to ensure the highest quality provision.
+She believes in inspiring and motivating children to learn through effective lesson delivery and is passionate about ensuring children aspire to be their best.
+Eleanor believes that continual reflection and effective communication with ECTs and their mentors is vital in ensuring their progression is of the highest standard.

-Claire has been an advisory teacher for over 20 years working in Essex, Redbridge, Newham and Barking and Dagenham, as well as nationally for DfE, QCDA, TDA and for RE Today services.
-She is passionate about children and young people being given the tools to be able to learn about and from religious and philosophical beliefs and practices.
+Claire has been an advisory teacher for over 20 years working in Essex, Redbridge, Newham and Barking and Dagenham as well as nationally for the DfE, QCDA, TDA and for RE Today services.
+She is passionate about children and young people being given the tools to be able to learn about and learn from religious and philosophical beliefs and practices.

 Claire is at present Director of RE and RSHE in Newham, as well as the RE advisor in Barking and Dagenham.
-She leads nationally the RE Leadership Programme and is the NATRE RE Ambassador for London, leads the London and South East Areiac group and sits on the NASACRE executive where her brief is SACRE training and professional development.
+She leads nationally on the RE Leadership Programme and is the NATRE RE Ambassador for London; she also leads the London and South East Areiac group and sits on the NASACRE executive where her brief is SACRE training and professional development.
 Claire is part of the Ofsted RE working group.